 About me

-My Ph.D. is in Atmospheric and Oceanic Sciences from Princeton University advised by Stephan Fueglistaler, where we revisited why the Quasi-Biennial Oscillation vanishes below 70 hPa.
-The accepted interpretation of the classical QBO model was found to rely on circular reasoning concerning the lower boundary condition.
-Breaking the circularity revealed that the QBO in the lowermost stratosphere is damped by lateral momentum exchange.
+My Ph.D. is in Atmospheric and Oceanic Sciences from Princeton University where I was advised by Stephan Fueglistaler.
+We revisited why the Quasi-Biennial Oscillation vanishes below 70 hPa.
+The accepted interpretation based on the classical QBO model was found to rely on circular reasoning concerning the lower boundary condition.
+Breaking the circularity led us to realize that the QBO in the lowermost stratosphere vanishes because it is damped by lateral momentum exchange.
+Under global warming, this lower boundary should shift upwards along with the expanding troposphere, leading to a weakening of the QBO at any given altitude, yet the large internal variability of the QBO appears to have obscured this signal thus far.

 I perform climate outreach with colleagues through Climate Up Close.